Southern White Rhinoceros

 The mother and calf bond is very close, and a calf will remain with the mother until the next calf is born, usually in 2-3 years.
 In contrast to the black rhino, white rhino calves walk in front of their mothers.

-AZA institutions that participate in the White Rhino SSP currently manage fewer than 200 captive individuals of the southern subspecies.
+As of 2019, AZA institutions that participate in the White Rhino SSP managed approximately 260 captive individuals of the southern subspecies.
 Reproduction in this subspecies, a major priority of the program, has been very difficult with only a few successful facilities, particularly those able to maintain larger social groups.

 Reproductive research using ultrasonography was pioneered at Fossil Rim.